skip to main content

 Ph.D. student with a specific Major Advisor

 This category is for potential Ph.D. students who have identified a member of the graduate faculty to be their Major Advisor, who will become their Dissertation Director.
 Applicants should have a specific research area in mind and must contact Biology faculty who could potentially serve as their Major Advisor before submitting an application.
-The applicant should identify that Major Advisor in their submitted statement of purpose.
+The applicant should clearly identify that Major Advisor in bold, in the first sentence of their submitted Statement of Research Interests and Potential Research Questions.
 The prospective Major Advisor is responsible for placing a letter of support in the applicant’s file, describing why the student should be admitted into the program, how the student’s research will relate to that of the Major Advisor’s current laboratory/research group, and expectations for the student’s success in the Graduate Program.

 Ph.D. student on rotation system (no initial Major Advisor)